erfanshafieeee/digishar_test/README.md

-# Demoblaze Testing Report
+# 🛒 Demoblaze Testing Report

+---

-## Introduction
+## 🌟 Introduction

-### Website Overview: Demoblaze
+### 📄 Website Overview: **Demoblaze**

 1. **Website URL**: [https://www.demoblaze.com/index.html](https://www.demoblaze.com/index.html)
 2. **Purpose of the Website**:
    - Demoblaze is a simple online store showcasing various products such as laptops, phones, and other electronic devices.
 3. **Key Features of the Website**:
-   - Homepage displays a list of products with images, names, and prices.
+   - 🖼️ Homepage displays a list of products with images, names, and prices.
-   - Ability to add products to a shopping cart.
+   - 🛒 Ability to add products to a shopping cart.
-   - Separate pages to view product details.
+   - 🔍 Separate pages to view product details.
-   - User account registration and login functionality.
+   - 👤 User account registration and login functionality.
-   - Ability to place orders.
+   - 🛍️ Ability to place orders.
-   - Contact functionality for user inquiries.
+   - 📩 Contact functionality for user inquiries.
 4. **Testing Objectives**:
-   - Functional evaluation, UI/UX assessment, and security analysis.
+   - ✅ Functional evaluation, UI/UX assessment, and security analysis.
 5. **Testing Tools Used**:
-   - Web browsers: Chrome, Firefox, Edge (desktop and mobile modes).
+   - 🌐 Web browsers: Chrome, Firefox, Edge (desktop and mobile modes).
-   - Automation tools: Selenium.
+   - 🤖 Automation tools: Selenium.

 ---

-## Bug Identification
+## 🐞 Bug Identification

 To streamline the improvement process, the identified bugs have been categorized into **functional**, **UI**, and **security** issues.

-### Functional Bugs
+### 🔧 Functional Bugs

 #### **Bug 1:** Additional product images are not displayed
 - **Description:** When viewing a product's details, other product images are not displayed.
 - **Steps to Reproduce:**